escolmebartlebooth/usdc-t1-p4-detection/README.md

 The approach to finding lanes and then fitting a line to the detected lanes is achieved by transforming the threshold image so that we get a bird's eye view of the road surface - zoomed onto the lane.

+Using the functions:

+M = cv2.getPerspectiveTransform(src, dst)
+Minv = cv2.getPerspectiveTransform(dst, src) (for the inverse transformation)

+and applying the result to return cv2.warpPerspective(img, M, img_size, flags=cv2.INTER_LINEAR), resulted in the transformed image

 This is in cell #11.
-I chose to hard code the source and destination points.
-Using opencv functions it is possible to transform in both directions so that when lines are detected that can be played back into the original image.
+I chose to hard code the source and destination points:

 ```python
     img_size = (img.shape[1], img.shape[0])